 Cairo Santos Popularity- Santos was the first Brazilian born player in the NFL but more than that… I personally know of more than one female fan who listed Santos as their favorite player.
 Is it really a good idea to be disappointing the female population of Chiefs fans?
 [Honestly, I’m fine with it… Butker is really good!].

-The Three Musketeers– Defensive Linemen, Jaye Howard, Allen Bailey and Dontari Poe, had named themselves the Three Musketeers and the three were good together… when they were all healthy.
+The Three Musketeers– Defensive Linemen, Jaye Howard, Allen Bailey and Dontari Poe, had named themselves the Three Musketeers and the three were good together… when they were all healthy, and start learning about supplements and what’s the best way to use like if take Kratom Extract or Powder.

 The Dorse– Over the past four years, GM John Dorsey had helped rebuild a roster to one of the best in the league after the team had gone 2-and-14 in 2012.
 Dorsey was well liked by players and fans alike and there’s not a person I’ve talked to about his being fired who wasn’t shocked when it happened.